Severe Asthma ToolkitSevere Asthma Toolkit

 Well-controlled asthma means that asthma symptoms are infrequent (twice a week or less), there is no night waking due to asthma, no limitation of normal activities, and the person is at a low risk of flare-ups.

 Uncontrolled asthma, as well as burdening the patient with symptoms, can result in frequent flare-ups / attacks, adverse reactions to medication and chronic morbidity.
 In Australia, about 45% of adults with asthma have uncontrolled symptoms, and around one quarter have had a flare-up in the past year (Reddel et al. 2015).
-Some patients have risk factors that increase their chance of flare-ups, even if they have few symptoms (Bateman et al. 2015, Loymans et al. 2016, GINA 2017).
+Risk factors such as past exacerbations, T2 biomarkers, and lifestyle factors can increase a patient’s chance of flare-ups/asthma attacks, even if they have few symptoms (McDonald et al, 2019, Meulmeester et al. 2025)

 Asthma Severity